aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/comments-and-notes/how-to-set-comment-background/_index.md

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-HowToSetCommentBackground.cs" >}}

-Execute the above code and you will get an[output file](result.xlsx).
+Execute the above code and you will get an [output file](result.xlsx).